The Benefits of Toy Rotation

 When to Rotate to a New Bin

-We tend to see “the signs” that a new bin is needed about every week, but sometimes we go longer, sometimes shorter.
-We can easily tell when it is time to rotate by watching our kiddos during play time.
+We tend to see “the signs” that a new bin is needed about every week.
+Sometimes we go longer, sometimes shorter.
+We can easily tell when it is time to rotate by watching our kiddos during playtime.

 We hope you and your kiddos will experience all the same positives that we did when incorporating a toy rotation into the mix!